Elote dip is a creamy dip based on the flavors of Mexican street corn. It's fresh, flavorful, and quick and easy to make! Ready in 15 minutes!

 - Finely chop the cilantro leaves and tender stems.

-- In the bowl with the corn, add the mayonnaise, sour cream, chopped cilantro, cayenne, garlic, kosher salt, ¾ cup of the cotija, and ¾ of the lime zest.
+- In the bowl with the corn, add the mayonnaise, sour cream, lime juice, chopped cilantro, cayenne, garlic, kosher salt, ¾ cup of the cotija, and ¾ of the lime zest.
 Stir until all ingredients are combined.
 Taste for seasoning and adjust salt or lime juice if necessary.

 - Transfer to a serving bowl and top with the remaining cheese and lime zest.
 Sprinkle it with chili powder and serve with extra lime wedges on the side.